Bio & Incident Details

 Incident Date: 12/18/1921

 Offender: Sentenced to life in prison

 Officer Harry Aurandt died of wounds he sustained when he was shot while off duty as he was taking police action.

 Officer Aurandt and a detective were rabbit hunting in a rural area of Tulsa on Federal Road.
 At about 9:00 pm the officers had returned to their car when they were approached by three armed men who exited a Buick touring car with the intent of robbing them.
 The detective attempted to fire his shotgun at them but it misfired.
 The three men started shooting at he officers while they were sitting in their car.
 Officer Aurandt, despite serious wounds in one lung, leg, and liver, drove one mile to a farmhouse where he collapsed.

 Officer Aurandt died from his wounds two days later.
 The detective was paralyzed for life from leg wounds just above the knees.

-Officer Aurandt was survived by his wife, daughter and son.
-His son, Paul Harvey, later became a famous commentator, author, and columnist.
+Officer Aurandt was survived by his wife, daughter and two-year-old son.
+His son, Paul Harvey Aurandt , later known as just Paul Harvey became a famous commentator, author, and columnist.
 Officer Aurandt was buried at Rose Hill Memorial Park in Tulsa, Oklahoma.